Albis Tunnel: Construction

-From December 1891 to February 1892, the NOB began the construction of the tunnel under piecework, and around the same time, published the second invitation to tender for an "Albis Tunnel of 3400 m of length" with a proposed tender of roughly 3.5 million Swiss Franc.
-In early 1892, the contract was given to the company Franz Lusser & Cie., which resumed work on the tunnel in April of the same year.
-Engineer Franz Vital Lusser had founded this company and amassed enough money for the security deposit required by the contract, which he had failed to procure when the NOB published the first invitation to tender in 1891.
-As an engineer, he had already been involved with the construction of the Gotthard Tunnel under Louis Favre.
 Under him, the construction of the tunnel, executed from both ends, was able to progress at an average rate of 3 metres per day.
 Breakthrough of the pilot tunnel was achieved on 8 May 1894 with an "official breakthrough" celebrated on 15 May 1894.
 At convergence of the two sections built from either site, there was a deviation of 4–5 centimetres.
 Construction of the walling was finished in August of the same year.
 Overall, the construction of the Albis Tunnel finished one year earlier than planned, despite it originally being estimated to be the most time-consuming part of the Thalwil-Zug line.

 The tunnel opened to traffic along with the rest of the Thalwil–Zug line on 1 June 1897 and at that time, at a length of 3360 m, it was the second longest tunnel of Switzerland.

 Operations

 The Albis Tunnel constitutes a single-track section on the Thalwil-Zug relation used by both local and inter-regional trains.
 It has been described as a bottleneck of Swiss railway traffic as it prevents an expansion of traffic capacity.
 This impacts routes leading into Central Switzerland, such as routes to Lucerne, as well as routes to Ticino in southern Switzerland.
 Although proposals for the construction of a second tunnel parallel to the Albis Tunnels had been made, they were dropped in favour of the planned Phase 2 of the Zimmerberg Base Tunnel (ZBT2), part of the Swiss railroad project STEP 2035, which would connect to the existing Phase 1 (ZBT1) in Thalwil and lead directly to Baar.